Marie O'Riordan: Volunteering

 The first time she left Ireland was to fly to France to volunteer in a hospital during the summer aged 16.
 That hospital is where a child in her family was cared for before dying of leukaemia at the age of 4.
 This was the start of O'Riordan's volunteering abroad which led to philanthropy and documentary making in Third World countries.
-Speaking on RTÉ 2fm Irish national radio she told presenter Evelyn O'Rourke on the Drive By with Colm Hayes show on 28 March 2012 that the seeds for philanthropy were set aged 6.
-That is when she started a bucket list after the deaths of two children in the family aged 4 and 2.
+Speaking on RTÉ 2fm Irish national radio, she told presenter Evelyn O'Rourke on the Colm Hayes show Drive By on 28 March 2012 that the seeds for philanthropy were set when she was six years old.
+That is when she started a bucket list after the deaths of two children in the family aged four and two.
 In November 2021, she volunteered at an Autism preschool in Pretoria, South Africa.
 Marie O'Riordan is Autistic.
 During Pride Month 2022, she won a Gamechanger Progress Champion Award in the U.K. as a diversity, equity and inclusion winner for celebrating diversity and fostering inclusion.

 The Irish woman graduated in journalism and radio from college after previously failing higher level English at first attempt in the final exams at school.
 She sustained second degree burns during a firewalk in the Middle East in 2011.
 O'Riordan has a medical diagnosis from a neurologist of chronic to acute migraine since birth.
 She tested negative for COVID-19 after returning to Ireland from South Africa as the Omicron variant was discovered.